wrightkennedy/chronAm-project/README.md

 6. Install dependencies `pip install -r requirements.txt`
 7. Run the python script `python app.py`
 8. The first start up is often slow, since the software downloads the dependencies
+   - Tip: the packaged app (and the source build after the first run) creates `~/Documents/ChronAm/data/parquet/` and copies the demo `AmericanStories_1800.parquet` there so you can test searches immediately.
+Point the GUI to that folder or swap it for your own dataset path via **Sources ▸ Set Local Dataset Folder…**.

 ## Set up the App (Windows)
 VS Code Instructions for first-time use